ULHPC/tutorials/advanced/R/README.md

 	jdoe@access:~$ R

-We will use a large dataset (400K+ rows) to illustrate the effect of parallelization in R.
+We will use a large dataset (400K+ rows) to illustrate the effect of parallelization in R (as dataset is large, the following line may take time to complete depending on your network speed).

     > air = read.csv(url("http://packages.revolutionanalytics.com/datasets/AirOnTimeCSV2012/airOT201201.csv"))

+**NOTE**: If downloading the air dataset (above line) takes too much time you can load it from a file on the cluster:

+	> load("~jemeras/data/air.rda")

 If we want to have the number of flights for each destination `DEST` we can do the following:

     dests = as.character(unique(air$DEST))